Ernesto becomes a hurricane after pummeling northeast Caribbean and knocking out power in the region

 He added that the airports in St. Croix and St. Thomas were expected to reopen at midday.

-Schools and government agencies, however, remained closed in the U.S. Virgin Islands and Puerto Rico, where heavy flooding was reported in several areas, forcing officials to block roads, some of which were strewn with trees.
-Nearly 100 flights also were canceled to and from Puerto Rico.
+Schools and government agencies remained closed in the U.S. Virgin Islands and Puerto Rico, where heavy flooding was reported in several areas, forcing officials to block roads, some of which were strewn with trees.
+More than 140 flights also were canceled to and from Puerto Rico.

 “A lot of rain, a lot of rain,” Culebra Mayor Edilberto Romero said in a phone interview.
 “We have trees that have fallen on public roads.
 There are some roofs that are blown off.”